TinyMission/tinysync/README.md

 ## Architecture

+### Overview

+A TinySync project uses a strict client/server architecture.
+There is a single server (generally a database-backed web application) that stores the *primary* copy of the system's data.
+Each client (native mobile applications or browser applications) each store a copy of a *subset* of the system's data (see Sync Scopes).

+Synchronization is initiated by the client and performed using a single HTTP request with a JSON payload (see Sync Requests and Responses).
+The synchronization interface is defined by a convention of JSON payload format sent between the client and server.
+Individual client libraries exist to perform the synchronization on various client platforms.

+All data is assumed to be stored in a table/collection structure inside a database.
+Each table or collection maps to an *entity* and is assumed to have the same schema on both client and server.
+TinySync provides tools for managing the entity schema and providing code generation mechanisms for native client libraries like this one.

 ### Sync Requests and Responses

 The basic mechanism of synchronizing data between the client and server in TinySync can be summarized as: